Study Cello at the School of Music

 CMU has a wealth of scholarships available.
-For a partial list see our CMU Scholarships for New Students page on the CMU website.
+For a information see the Financial Aid page on the CMU website.
 Additional scholarships are available through the individual departments.

 Good news for out of state students!
-If you are not a resident of Michigan, are a high school senior (not a transfer student) and have a GPA of at least 2.75 GPA, you will receive in-state tuition via the CMU President's Award.
+If you are not a resident of Michigan, are a high school senior (not a transfer student) and have a GPA of at least 2.75 GPA, you will receive in-state tuition via the CMU President's Award (scroll down page).
 This scholarship is for the first year and renewable for three additional years as long as you maintain a 2.5 GPA.

 Please contact me for more information about studying at Central Michigan University.

 2013-14 Audition Dates

 Saturday, January 25th, 2014

 Friday, February 14th, 2014